wigginst/www-1/docs/source/SetUpHadoop.rst

     $ $HADOOP_HOME/sbin/start-dfs.sh

-The log is in the $HADOOP_LOG_DIR directory (defaults: $HADOOP_HOME/logs)
+The log is in the $HADOOP_LOG_DIR directory (defaults: $HADOOP_HOME/logs).

-3. Check if the daemons are started successfully
+3. Check if the daemons started successfully.

 .. code-block:: bash